-This pickiness can be particularly annoying for new cold emailers.
+This pickiness can be particularly annoying for people looking to get started with sending cold email campaigns.
 If you’re one of them, you probably haven’t sent many emails yet from your domain.
 Because of that, email servers will be particularly cautious when accepting your first campaigns.

 1. Email deliverability in a nutshell

-Email deliverability is the art of getting emails delivered right into the recipient’s inboxes.
-And not just anywhere in their inbox - you don’t want your emails lingering in someone’s “Promotions” folder, never to be opened anyway.
-The aim of any effort put into deliverability should be to have every email land in the “Primary” folder of the lead’s inbox.
-No exceptions.
+Email deliverability is the art of getting emails delivered right into recipients’ inboxes.
+And not just anywhere in their inbox – you don’t want your emails lingering in someone’s “Promotions” folder, never to be opened.

-If you automate cold outreach and send hundreds or thousands of emails every day with Hunter’s Campaigns or any other tool, this can hurt you badly when you send emails from a new domain.
-For example, let’s say that for 1000 emails sent without any effort on the deliverability front, 800 were delivered (some to “Primary” but most to ‘Promotions’).
+If you automate cold outreach and send hundreds or thousands of emails every day with Hunter Campaigns or any other tool, this can hurt you badly when you send emails from a new domain.
+For example, let’s say that for 1,000 emails sent without any effort on the deliverability front, 800 were delivered (some to to the primary inbox but most to ‘Promotions’).

 Now, imagine that you worked on deliverability and can improve both the percentage of emails delivered and their inbox placement.